* * * * *

 Ion “is sometimes considered tragicomedy and is perhaps unique in Greek drama” (Roche 103).
 The play begins with Hermes recounting prior events: Ion was born to Creusa “some nineteen years ago” (103) as a product of rape by the god Apollo.
 Creusa feared her father, so the night that Ion was born, she brought him to the cave where Apollo had raped her and left Ion there to die (104).
 Hermes, the messenger god, rescued Ion from the cave “and put him in the charge of the temple priestess at Delphi, where he was reared and came to serve in Apollo’s shrine.”
 Creusa then married Xuthus, a soldier of fortune; they are childless but are “determine[d] to go to Delphi and ask for offspring” (104).

 Xuthus emerges from the temple of Apollo excited.
-He runs toward Ion and wants hug him because he was told this temple servant is his son.
+He runs toward Ion and wants hug him because he was told that the first person he would see would be his son.
 Ion is confused and reacts almost violently toward Xuthus: “Will you let go or do you want an arrow through your ribs?”
 (122).
-Xuthus finally convinces Ion, but now Ion wants to find out the identity of his mother.
+Xuthus finally convinces Ion, admitting that he slept with other women “in the folly of youth” (117), but now Ion wants to find out the identity of his mother.
+He also frets about what could be all the strikes against him in his new life: not being born a citizen, being a bastard, having “to give way on the road to men of low birth” (120) — that last being a rather inappropriate aristocratic attitude!

 * * * * *